pyrocko/pyrocko/doc/source/install/details.rst

 Detailed installation instructions
 ==================================

-Pyrocko can be installed on every operating system where its prerequisites are available.
-This document describes how to install Pyrocko on Unix-like operating systems, like Linux and Mac OS X.
+Pyrocko can be installed under any operating system where its prerequisites are available.
+This document describes details about its requirements which are needed when a standard install is not possible or conflicts arise.

-Explicit listings of the commands needed to install Pyrocko are given in section
+**For standard install instructions, head on over to**

 * :doc:`system/index`